Electrical and Computer Engineering Courses

 Ece 899 Doctoral Dissertation (1)

 Independent research at the doctoral level under the direction of faculty guidance.
 Students will present their research as appropriate.
 May be repeated for credit with permission of department.
-Registration for this course is limited to doctoral students who have met all requirements with the exception of the dissertation defense and its official submission to the Office of Graduate Education.
+Registration for this course is limited to doctoral students who have met all requirements with the exception of the dissertation defense and its official submission to the Graduate School.
 Requirements include successfully passing all examinations, meeting the minimum GPA requirement, and completing all program requirements as indicated on the approved academic Plan of Study.
+Course grading is Load Only and does not earn credit.
 Prerequisites: Permission of department.